 Bank for International Settlement BIS is the financial institution meant for the Central banks across the world.
-It basically serves as a bank for the member central banks and works towards financial stability and corporation.
-The institution is one of the last resort for the Central Banks and acts as an emergency lender for the nations that reel under debt pressure.
+It serves as a bank for the member central banks and works towards financial stability and corporation.
+The institution is the lender of last resort for the Central Banks and acts as an emergency lender for the nations that reel under debt pressure.

 BIS- A Brief History

 Founded in 1930 out of Hague Agreement, BIS replaced the Agent-General for Repatriation in Berlin.
 As per its official website, a total of 60 Central banks of different countries came together to form Bank for International Settlement BIS.
-These nations together constitute around 95% of the world GDP.
-Bank for International Settlement BIS has its head office in Basel, Switzerland with two representative offices in Hong Kong and Mexico City.
+Together, these nations constitute around 95% of the world GDP.
+Bank for International Settlement BIS has its head office in Basel, Switzerland, with two representative offices in Hong Kong and Mexico City.

 More About Representative Offices